Federal Work Study Information for Students

 To determine eligibility for the Federal Work Study Program, students must email the Federal Work Study Division at FWS@BerkeleyCollege.edu with their name and Student ID Number.
 Inaccurate or missing Student ID Numbers will not be checked for eligibility.

 If a student is deemed eligible, the student will receive an eligibility notice through email.
-Ineligible students will receive a letter of ineligibility and will not be able to participate in the Federal Work Study Program for the quarters they have been deemed ineligible.
+Ineligible students will receive a letter of ineligibility and will not be able to participate in the Federal Work Study Program for the terms they have been deemed ineligible.

 For more information, see FWS Eligibility.